smandal97/smandal97.github.io/_pages/about.md

 (If you think I'm a Star Wars fan, you'd be absolutely right.
 And if you responded to the above with "General Kenobi", here's a high-five!)

-I work on numerical methods for studying astrophysical fluid dynamics as a graduate student in Professor Paul Duffell's group at Purdue.
+I am a final year PhD candidate at the Department of Physics and Astronomy at Purdue University.
+I work on computational fluid dynamics under the supervision of Prof. Paul Duffell (read more about the Paul Duffell Research Group here!).

 My interests lie in devising new numerical techniques and studying high velocity astrophysical outflows that expand by many orders of magnitude.
 I wrote a novel expanding mesh hydro code called Sprout to handle the problem of large dynamic ranges that come with such outflows.

 A data-driven personal website
 ======